AnsonLai/TeslaServiceManualScraper/README.md

 # Tesla Service Manual Scraper

 This script will download the Tesla Service Manual onto a local doc folder for offline access.
+This is geared for Windows only.

 ## Setup